THERE’S MORE WHERE THIS CAME FROM…

 • Hot water bottle for the night

-• Extra water purification tablets (water will be purified by your trek team on the mountain so this is optional)
+• Extra water purification tablets (water will be purified by your trek team on the mountain, but having these in addition is helpful)

 • Nail brush